StorSimple 1200 migration to Azure File Sync

 Azure File Sync

 Microsoft is committed to assist customers in their migration.
-Email AzureFilesMigration@microsoft .com for a customized migration plan as well as assistance during the migration.
+Email AzureFilesMigration@microsoft .com for a customized migration plan or assistance during the migration.

 Azure File Sync is a Microsoft cloud service, based on two main components: